yellcorp/dupescan/readme.rst

 path.

-This report can then be used to delete the non-preferred duplicates by saving the report to a file and rerunning finddupes with the --execute option.
+This report can then be used to delete the non-preferred duplicates by saving the report to a file and rerunning finddupes with the --delete option.

 A criteria string is a phrase, or a series of phrases, expressing what properties of a file should make it the preferred one among a set of